IceChes/Foundation/README.md

 # Versioning
 The Foundation uses a special incrementing version system.
 Increments in the number after the period means that one or more parts need to be reprinted to upgrade, and/or 2 purchased components or less need to be swapped out or added.
 Increments in the first number mean that more than 2 purchased components need to be swapped out or added.

-# V1.2 Changelog
+# V2.0 Changelog

-- Fixed X axis mounting.
-- Fixed eyelets used for cable Z braces.
+- Sunk down bolts.
+- Created the Foundation EVA toolhead.
+- Updated the machine's appearance.
+- Strengthened some parts.
+- Cut more bed weight.
+- Changed to M5 belt idlers.